maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/more-voting-info/political-districts.md

 ---
-title: Political districts
+title: How do I know what political districts I live in?
 published: true
-weight: 1
+weight: 5
 section: "more-voting-info"
 priority: Minor
 ---